DIVYA-KUMARI12/LLM-Powered-Text-Classification-API/README.md

-# LLM-powered Text Classification API
+LLM-powered Text Classification API

 This project implements a text classification service powered by Large Language Models (LLMs) using FastAPI.
-It supports classification, feedback collection, and metrics tracking with evaluation on a benchmark dataset.
+It supports classification, feedback collection, and metrics tracking, with evaluation on a small benchmark dataset.

----

 🚀 Features